Rishirxt/electrical-conductivity-predictor/README.md

 Clone the repo or copy the files into your project folder.

-Change to the project directory:
+Change to the project directory: cd electrical-conductivity-predictor

-bash
-Copy
-Edit
-cd electrical-conductivity-predictor
-(Optional but recommended) Create and activate a virtual environment:
+(Optional but recommended) Create and activate a virtual environment: python -m venv venv source venv/bin/activate         # On Windows: venv\Scripts\activate

-bash
-Copy
-Edit
-python -m venv venv
-source venv/bin/activate         # On Windows: venv\Scripts\activate
-Install the required packages:

-bash
-Copy
-Edit
-pip install torch pandas matplotlib pennylane
+Install the required packages: pip install torch pandas matplotlib pennylane
-Run the scripts in the following order:

-bash
-Copy
-Edit
-python hqcnn.py        # Runs the Hybrid Quantum-Classical model python classical.py    # Runs the Classical MLP model python comparemode.py  # Compares predictions from both models
+Run the scripts in the following order: python hqcnn.py        # Runs the Hybrid Quantum-Classical model python classical.py    # Runs the Classical MLP model python comparemode.py  # Compares predictions from both models